Gear

 But as I walked in, my gaze was immediately drawn to a butterscotch Fender Telecaster with a black pickguard.
 The wood grain was visible through the transparent finish, and it was gorgeous.
 It reminded of Springsteen's iconic Telecaster, so I played it and quickly decided I had to have it.

-I never ended up using it on stage, because it never quite sounded like "me."
+I never ended up using it on stage, because it never quite sounded like me.
 And by that, I mean it never sounded like a Stratocaster with the pickup selector switch in positions 2 and 4, which I'd come to think of as "my" sound.
 And eventually that Telecaster ended up getting sold or traded for something else—but I would go on to try many other Telecasters over the years.

 For most of that time, I kept getting drawn back by the iconic appearance of the Telecaster, and thinking that I'd find a use for its famous "twangy" voice.
 But I never fully embraced the sound of the Tele, and would always end up reverting back to Strats.

 That all changed when I started playing mostly jazz.
 That's when I fell in love with the sound of the neck pickup on a Telecaster.
 The combination of warmth and clarity works really well for my style—especially with the volume and tone rolled back slightly, which provides a more open/airy sound that I typically only get from hollow or semi-hollow guitars.
-The chambered mahogany body on this Telecaster also seems to add some extra resonance.